jonathanKingston/talk-javascript-infosec-for-the-greater-good/notes.md

 The attacks available online range from displaying adverts maliciously to stealing of financial data.

 Security was traditionally considered just a back end job to protect. that is still the case;
-however SPA and the internet of things really make FE security an requirement.
+however SPA, offline web and the internet of things really make FE security an requirement.

+OWASP and WhiteHat sec either vote XSS the highest vulnerability or close to that.
+With stats ranging from 49% of sites being impacted.

 CSP is the concept I will be using to prevent these attacks.